wailsapp/docsv1/content/reference/cli.md

 #### React

 This template consists of a frontend composed of React components, bundled together using Webpack.
 It makes a simple call to the backend.

+#### Svelte

+This template consists of a frontend composed of Svelte components, bundled together using Rollup.
+It makes a simple call to the backend.

 <div class="videocontainer">
 <video width="727" height="454" controls>